OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-27.md

 ## Proverbs 27:17

-As iron sharpens iron, so one person sharpens another.
+Just as iron sharpens iron, so does one person sharpen another.

 ## Proverbs 27:18